Many people share the same questions about Christianity.

 Additionally, the Holy Spirit convicts us when we

-have lived in a way that is displeasing to God.
-We feel guilty and
+have lived in a way that is not pleasing to God.
+We feel guilty

 Some "sin" is black and white; there are